Workclamp Lengths

 For the FC750, FC1000/1, FC1000/2, FC1000/3, FC1250/45, FC1250/30/1500,

-R & H Series, and Cap1000 Type Workclamps, Strippit has Never Manufactured Workclamps or Workclamp Bodies to Any Particular Length!
+Manufactured Workclamps or Workclamp Bodies to Any Particular Length!

-When Building a New Machine, Strippit would take the Pair of Workclamps with the Upper & Lower Jaws Removed, and Clamp them in a Special-Jig that would hold them Back to Back Pointing Upward in a Large Surface Grinder.
-They would Grind the 4 Ends of the 2 Workclamp Bodies so they were the Same Exact Length, and did Not Care what this Length was, Just that they were the Same Length.
+When Building a New Machine, Strippit would take a Pair of Workclamps with Upper & Lower Jaws Removed and Clamp them in a Special-Jig holding them Back to Back Pointing Upward in a Large Surface Grinder.
+Then Grind 4 Ends of 2 Workclamp

-This would insure that the Work Piece Part was held Straight,
+Just that they were the Same Length.
+This would insure that Work Piece Part was

-and Not Cocked Out-Of-Square by Different Length Workclamps.
+held Straight and Not Cocked Out-Of-Square by Different Length Workclamps.

-Note, Whenever Just 1 Workclamp or Workclamp Body is Replaced, You Must Grind Both Workclamps to the Same Length, or your Parts will be Out-Of-Square on Machine.
-This is Minimized if you Replace Both Workclamps at the Same time,
+Note, Whenever Just 1 Workclamp or Workclamp Body is Replaced, You MUST Grind Both Workclamps to Same Length or your Parts will be Out-Of-Square on Machine.

 It's Away's Best to Grind them to Same Length, and then Rezero Y-Axis.